Indiana's GOP governor, lawmakers differing on top issues

 Holcomb said he had concerns such as inflation, a possible slowdown in sales tax revenue as federal COVID-19 relief payments end and additional costs to attract and retain state employees in a competitive job market.

-“We’ll talk to folks and if we can be persuaded, we’re open minded about this," Holcomb said.
+“I love that we’re in this position to talk about cutting taxes, we have a lot up in the air right now,” Holcomb said.
+“We’ll talk to folks and if we can be persuaded, we’re open minded about this.”

+Officials estimate tax collections will grow nearly $1.9 billion, or 10%, more for this budget year than was expected when the current state spending plan was approved in April.
+That would push Indiana’s budget surplus to a whopping $5.1 billion, or 29% of state spending, by the end of next June.

+Top Indiana House Republicans have suggested possible cuts to the state’s individual income tax rate or expanded credits to reduce what income taxes are owed.
+They’ve not yet released a proposal but lowering Indiana’s individual income tax rate to a flat 3% from the current 3.23% would cost about $400 million a year.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.